andriyprodan/CPP_overview/67.Unions/Unions.md

 struct Vector4 {
     /* a occupies the same memory as x and y b occupies the same memory as z and w
-       So we can represent Vector4 as two Vector2s
+       So we can represent Vector4 as two Vector2
        Or we can represent Vector4 as four floats
-       But still this vector occupies memory of only 4 floats, not 8 floats
+       But still this vector occupies memory of only 4 floats, not 8 floats.

     */

     union {